schwinn/khtool/README.md

 ## Notes

-In Windows, the interface index is used instead of the name.
+On Windows, the interface index is used instead of the name.
 In the following example, 14 is used as the name instead of Ethernet0.

 ```
 C:\>netsh interface ipv6 show interface